South Bay Pool Scarborough - Page 6

 Next to the women's changing rooms was a large structure with a row of beach huts on top which originally functioned as the pool's laundry.
 In the early part of the twentieth century, it was common for people not to have their own towels or costumes, making it neccessary for them to be hired.
 In the early 1930's, a towel or costume cost 2d.
 (Scarborough and District Red Guide 1930) and this was a significant part of the pool's revenue.
 The washing was then dried on lines above the laundry building.

-This building was part of the original 1915 structure, but it was extended and the beach huts were added c.1930.
+This building was not in place when the pool opened in 1915, but can be seen in pictures taken a few years later.
+It was extended and the beach huts were added c.1930.
 The extension included two new archways, blended seamlessly with the original structure, and two large swing open hatchways.
 These hatchways were for stalls that sold beach toys and floats.
 According to former lifeguard Kenneth Blogg who worked at the pool 1967-74, these were closed down in about 1970 due to lack of revenue.
 The laundry was no longer in use, and he described the interior of the building as being dark and dank, and used for storage of machinery and tools for the upkeep of the nearby chalets and gardens.

 Pic 5;6.
 The original laundry c.1925, without the later extension and beach huts.
 Rows of towels can be seen drying on washing lines on the roof.
 (D Stuart collection)